 eCommerce shipment, which refers to shipment of products sold and bought electronically, is built not on price, but inventory availability and a promise of on-time delivery.
-An eCommerce order is direct from consumer to business, typically small in line count, but still with a short delivery expectation.
+An eCommerce order is direct from business to consumer, typically small in line count, but still with a short delivery expectation.
 Therefore, inventory availability and delivery promise prevail over the price of the product.
 This phenomenon is witnessed on a consumer level daily, if not hourly, and businesses have the same expectations.

 Four Challenges of the eCommerce Industry’s Rapid Growth